python-websockets/websockets/docs/intro/tutorial2.rst

         ...

-Since this is a very common pattern in WebSocket servers, websockets provides the :func:`~asyncio.connection.broadcast` helper for this purpose:
+Since this is a very common pattern in WebSocket servers, websockets provides the :func:`~asyncio.server.broadcast` helper for this purpose:

 .. code-block:: python

-    from websockets.asyncio.connection import broadcast
+    from websockets.asyncio.server import broadcast

     async def handler(websocket):